pashokman/pashokman/README.md

 In November 2023 I finished a course - Automation Software Testing (with honor) by GlobalLogic vs Prometheus and continued learning automation Selenium (Python) by myself.<br>
 I am looking for a great opportunity for my skills and desire to make the software user experience better.<br>

-- 🌱 I keep learning new things about **Selenium, Python, PyTest, requests, SQLite3, Allure, JavaScript, SQL, BDD, DDT, and other useful software for QA**
+- 🌱 I keep learning new things about **Selenium, Python, PyTest, requests, SQLite3, Allure, JavaScript, SQL, BDD, DDT, and other useful software and concepts for QA**

 - 📄 Know about my experiences [My resume](https://drive.google.com/file/d/1LciUq8IDYBpBkenGOfP7E8fPpREWjMkH/view?usp=sharing)